dhar135/Compiler-AI-Answer-Sheet-Generator/README.md

 # Compiler-AI-Answer-Sheet-Generator
-Use ai to generate an answer sheet for given question sheet url.
+Use ai to generate an answer sheet for given pdf question sheet path.